CompuTec/computec-docs/docs/pdc/administrator-guide/supported-devices.md

 - Windows 7, 8, 10.

 :::caution
-    PDC does not operate on devices with the Windows RT operating system.
+    PDC does not operate on devices with Windows RT operating system.
 :::

 ## Recommended Devices